olprod/ICMSE2ETest_de-DE/iCMS_Performance/microsoft-graph-docs/content/overview/errors.md

-# <a name="microsoft-graph-error-responses-and-resource-types"></a>Microsoft Graph error responses and resource types
+# <a name="microsoft-graph-error-responses-and-resource-types"></a>Microsoft Graph Fehlerantworten und Ressourcentypen

 <!--In this article: